Entropy measures as geometrical tools in the study of cosmology: Comments and Conclusion

 Since shear transforms circles to ellipses, we compared the mean distance between uniformly distributed pairs of independent points inside a circle to that inside an ellipse of the same area, and found that it is smaller in the circle.
-The mean $\bar d$ of the distance $d$ between pairs of points in a planar region $\Omega$ of area $\pi$ was computed by:
+The mean $\bar d$ of the distance $d$ between pairs of points in a planar region $\Omega$ of area $\pi$ can be computed by:

 The result is graphed against the eccentricity $e$ in Figure~\ref{mean_distance}.
 For comparison, we also computed the same quantity for rectangles of 'eccentricity' $e$ and area $\pi$, where by similarity with the definition for an ellipse, we defined the eccentricity of a rectangle with sides $a\geq b$ as $e=\sqrt{1-b^2/a^2}$.
-We conjecture that the mean distance between pairs of points inside any plane domain of area $\pi$ is smallest for a circle, i.e.\ the circle is the unique minimizer of~\eqref{md} among all planar regions of area $\pi$.
+In fact, the mean distance between pairs of points inside any plane domain of area $\pi$ is smallest for a circle, i.e.\ the circle is the unique minimizer of~\eqref{md} among all planar regions of area $\pi$~\cite{groemer}.
+This might have important implications.

-To the best of our knowledge, this conjecture has not been addressed before.
-Nevertheless, it might have important implications.
 The evolution from an infinitesimal circular cross-section orthogonal to the flow lines to an elliptical one of same area is brought about by shear.
 Moving the cross-section along the flow does not change the number of geodesics.
-However, due to increase in the mean-distance between the geodesics when transforming from a circular to an elliptical cross-sections, there is a diverging tendency of the geodesics moving along the flow.
+However, due to increase in the mean-distance between the geodesics when transforming from a circular to an elliptical cross section, there is a diverging tendency of the geodesics moving along the flow.
 That implies, according to our proposed definition of entropy as the mean distance between geodesics in a bundle, that the evolution in the presence of shear exhibits an increase of entropy.